mastodon/documentation/Running-Mastodon/Security-Guide.md

 ### Server provider client area account

-Access to your server provider's client area account is very lucrative to any potential attacker as such accounts usually provide access to various root password reset methods and out-of-band access along with the ability to cancel your server service and wipe all data.
+Access to your server provider’s client area account is very lucrative to any potential attacker as such accounts usually provide access to various root password reset methods and out-of-band access along with the ability to cancel your server service and wipe all data.